ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2023TrustFundAnnualReports.md

 **Image 1 OCR + Description:**
 ```
 **Image Description:**
-The image depicts a workplace setting featuring three individuals gathered around a desk with a computer.
-The layout and key elements include:
+The image depicts a work environment inside an office with three people—two women and one man—working or discussing something around a desk.

-- **People:**
-  - Three individuals are present: two women standing and one man seated.
+**Layout and Key Elements:**

+- The man is seated at the desk with a Lenovo computer monitor in front of him.
+He appears focused on the screen.
-  - The woman on the left is wearing an orange patterned garment.
-  - The woman in the middle is wearing a hijab and a green and navy-blue outfit.
+- The two women are standing on the left side of the desk, closely watching the computer screen.
+One woman is wearing an orange outfit with a patterned scarf, and the other is wearing a blue and green tie-dye top with a beige hijab.
-  - The man on the right is seated and wears a mustard-yellow polo shirt.

-- **Desk and Objects:**
-  - The desk has a desktop computer (Lenovo brand) on it.
-  - There are various office supplies on the desk including a few containers (one pink and one yellow), a pink cup, and a small organizer with papers or sticky notes.
-  - There is a keyboard and mouse in use by the man.

-- **Background and Environment:**
+- The desk is black with a light wood panel underneath.
+It holds several office items, including a black pen holder, sticky notes, a roll of yellow tape, a pink tape dispenser, a ceramic mug, and some papers.
-  - The scene is set indoors, with a window behind the individuals showing bars and part of a building outside.
+- Behind them, there is a window with horizontal bars, letting natural light into the room.
+Outside the window, parts of a blue and white building are visible.
-  - The walls are plain white.
-  - On the right side of the image, there is a white bag on a side surface with some text on it.
-The text on the bag appears to say "*Aoör* *... pûre*".
+- To the right of the table, there is a white shopping bag with the word "Lajjoo’r" printed on it, along with the phrase "99% Pure."

-- **Lighting:**
-  - Natural light comes in from the window, illuminating the room and the people.

-The image conveys a collaborative work atmosphere, possibly with the three people discussing or reviewing something on the computer screen as part of a professional or development setting
+- The room has plain white walls and is simple and uncluttered aside from the items on the desk and some bags or fabric items in the left corner.

+**Text Contained:**

+- The visible text is on the shopping bag: "Lajjoo’r" and "99% Pure."
+- The computer monitor brand "Lenovo" is visible on the monitor.
 ```
 ![Image 1](images/2023TrustFundAnnualReports_p52_img1.jpeg)